 example.
 However even if the data are MNAR, all is not lost.
 Our estimators may be biased, but the bias may be small.

 I am going to go fairly lightly on what follows, because the solutions are highly technical.
-I will, however, give references to good discussions of the issues and to software.
-As implied by the title of this section, the solutions fall into two categories--those which rely on maximum likelihood solutions, and those which involve multiple imputation.
+I will, however, give references to good discussions of the issues and to software, and because I have supplied several examples of the computer code needed to run the analysis on different software program.
+As implied by the title of this section, the solutions fall into two (overlapping) categories--those which rely on maximum likelihood solutions, and those which involve multiple imputation.

 The principle of maximum likelihood is fairly simple, but the actual solution is computationally complex.
 I will take an example of estimating only a population mean, because that illustrates the principle without complicating the solution.